metalcarratt/ministry/ls/Numbers/msg09.md

 > for the formation of God's army.
 They are very vigilant, full of feeling for
 > the war against death.
 In every church there is the need of the sense, the
 > consciousness, of death so that we may fight against it.

+the offerings for the defilement of death indicate a new start.

+the nazarite was another way for one to become a priest. being born into the house of aaron was one way, a way that depended on God's initiation. consecrating ourselves to becone a nazarite was the other way, a way that depended on our initiation. samuel was such a one who was not qualified to be a priest by birth, but became such through the nazarite vow.